Amallard/refactoring-to-cleaner-code/beginner/example-001/README.md

   - Area of a pizza is calculated with Area = PI * r^2 where PI = 3.14159 and r is the radius of the pizza
   - The number of slices should be fixed point and rounded to one decimal place
   - PI must be a named constant

+### Notes
+This refactoring tutorial is targetted for beginners and only covers the basics of programming.
+While this program could be cleaned up further with more advanced programming concepts, many of those concepts have not been introducted prior to this assignment and thus are not included in this tutorial.